vitaly/dotvim2/README.md

   and change stuff, its a bit too 'messy', with too many directory levels, files, etc.
   I might play with layout to make it more 'flat'.

-* **ATTN:** will probably make the whole 'architecture' a lot simpler.
-The current setup with plugins,before,bindings,after is way to complex, and not at all sure it provides any real benefit. so plugins is 'probably' going to merge with 'before', and 'bindings' with 'after'.

 * Also thinking about using single file with "magic" comments to separate into various destinations instead of having a directory with many files.